Technetium (99mTc) sestamibi

 Technetium (^{99m}Tc) sestamibi (INN; commonly sestamibi; USP: technetium Tc 99m sestamibi; trade name Cardiolite) is a pharmaceutical agent used in nuclear medicine imaging.
 The drug is a coordination complex consisting of the radioisotope technetium-99m bound to six (sesta=6) methoxyisobutylisonitrile (MIBI) ligands.
+The complex itself carries positive charge of one, with technetium being of +1 oxidation state.
 The anion is not defined.
 The generic drug became available late September 2008.
 A scan of a patient using MIBI is commonly known as a "MIBI scan".

 Sestamibi is taken up by tissues with large numbers of mitochondria and negative plasma membrane potentials.
 Sestamibi is mainly used to image the myocardium (heart muscle).
 It is also used in the work-up of primary hyperparathyroidism to identify parathyroid adenomas, for radioguided surgery of the parathyroid and in the work-up of possible breast cancer.

 Cardiac imaging (MIBI scan)

 A MIBI scan or sestamibi scan is now a common method of cardiac imaging.
 Technetium (^{99m}Tc) sestamibi is a lipophilic cation which, when injected intravenously into a patient, distributes in the myocardium proportionally to the myocardial blood flow.
 Single photon emission computed tomography (SPECT) imaging of the heart is performed using a gamma camera to detect the gamma rays emitted by the technetium-99m as it decays.

 Two sets of images are acquired.
 For one set, ^{99m}Tc MIBI is injected while the patient is at rest and then the myocardium is imaged.
 In the second set, the patient is stressed either by exercising on a treadmill or pharmacologically.
 The drug is injected at peak stress and then imaging is performed.
 The resulting two sets of images are compared with each other to distinguish ischemic from infarcted areas of the myocardium.
 This imaging technique has a sensitivity of around 90%.
 Resting images are useful only for detecting tissue damage, while stress images will also provide evidence of coronary artery (ischemia) disease.